-The Escher’s Blue is similar to the Chapman’s Blue in appearance but is subtly larger, has bolder markings and the male lacks the upperside scent patch in addition to possessing lighter, sky-blue uppersides.
+The Escher’s Blue is similar to the Chapman’s Blue in appearance but is subtly larger, has bolder markings and the male lacks the upperside scent patch in addition to possessing lighter sky-blue uppersides.
 Its lack of the forewing cell spot also helps to separate it from the Common and Eros Blues.
-It is widespread but local in southern Europe, preferring hilly flower-rich areas.
-The males are frequently seen in the company of other blues mudpuddling, as was the case when I saw it in the Pyrenees where there were well over 100 counted at one site.
+It is widespread but local in southern Europe, preferring hilly areas.
+The males are frequently seen in the company of other blues mudpuddling, as was the case when I saw it in the Pyrenees where there were well over 100.

 Distribution: Eastern Spain through S France, S Switzerland, C and N Italy, the Dalmatian coast and the southern Balkans.